In this section

 Progress note entries should not simply list tasks or events but provide information about what occurred, consider why and include details of the impact, outcome and plan for the patient and family.

-and approved by the Nursing Clinical Effectiveness Committee.
-Updated March 2019.
+The revision of this nursing guideline was coordinated by Stacey Richards, CNC, Nursing Research and approved by the Nursing Clinical Effectiveness Committee.
+Updated February 2023.